Dyslexia Assessment and Support for Multisensory Learning in Earlwood

 Dyslexia tutoring Earlwood

-Explore Dyslexia Therapy and Tutoring Options
+Dyslexia Therapy and Tutoring Choices

 Traditional In-Person Dyslexia Therapy/Tutoring

-Virtual Dyslexia Therapy/Tutoring
+Remote Dyslexia Therapy/Tutoring

 The option of online tutoring enables dyslexic students to receive assistance regardless of their geographical location, granting them the flexibility to manage their schedule and commitments.
 Furthermore, tutors can take advantage of the visual cues provided by seeing the student’s face as they navigate the reading material.